winitzki/scall/tutorial/programming_dhall.md

 f (ep R g) ≡ ep S (λ(T : Type) → λ(pt : P T) → f (g T pt))
 ```

-Both sides of the naturality law apply `ep` to some arguments, while we would like to prove an equation of the form `ep ExistsP packP ≡ ep`.
+We need to prove the equation `ep ExistsP packP ≡ ep`, but both sides of the naturality law apply `ep` to some arguments.
+The equation `ep ExistsP packP ≡ ep` needs to be adapted somehow.
 To make progress, we apply both sides of that equation to arbitrary arguments `U : Type` and `u : ∀(T : Type) → P T → U`.
-If `ep packP` is the same function as `ep` then `ep packP U u` will be always the same value as `ep U u`.
+If `ep ExistsP packP` is the same function as `ep` then `ep packP U u` will be the same value as `ep U u`.
-Write the corresponding equation:
+Write the corresponding equation:***did we forget to apply packP to ExistsP?

 ```dhall
 -- Symbolic derivation.